NattyNarwhal/wmx/README.md

 Xpm, Xkb, Freetype, and strl\* functions.

 You might want to change the settings for wmx to suit your desires.
-After that, you should be able to simply do a `./configure; gmake`.
+After that, you should be able to simply run make.

 ## Using wmx